mg-cloud/giteapy/docs/OrganizationApi.md

 # create an instance of the API class
 api_instance = giteapy.OrganizationApi(giteapy.ApiClient(configuration))
 id = 789 # int | id of the team
-username = 'username_example' # str | username of the member to list
+username = 'username_example' # str | username of the user whose data is to be listed

 try:
     # List a particular member of team